bouwe77/bouwe77.github.io/content/blog/currying-what-is-it-and-what-is-it-good-for/currying-what-is-it-and-what-is-it-good-for.md

 // etc. etc.
 ```

-Normally you wouldn't create the `curry` function yourself, but use a library like [Lodash], [Ramda], etc. instead, but I think it's nice to show how you could transform a normal function into a curried function.
+Normally you wouldn't create the `curry` function yourself, but use a library like [Lodash], [Ramda], etc. for that instead, but I think it's nice to show how you could transform a normal function into a curried function.

 #### Conclusion

 I really learned a lot from exploring currying and writing about it.
-And although we now know what currying is and seen how to use it and what the some of the benefits are, I am not yet fully convinced of how useful currying is, apart from that it is a cool skill and another, refreshing way of programming.
+And although we now know what currying is and seen how to use it and what the some of the benefits are, I am not yet fully convinced of how useful currying is.
+Apart from that it is a cool skill and just, like many other functional programming patterns, is another, refreshing way of programming.

-However, we only touched the surface of currying so there is more to say, for example about other ways of function composition, so I will write another blog post.
+However, we only touched the surface of currying and there is more to say, for example about other ways of function composition, so I will write another blog post soon.

-If my blog post was not clear (or simply wrong) I really would like to hear that!
+If my blog post was not clear (or simply wrong), please let me know on Twitter!

 If you want to know more you can check out some of the links below.

 #### Acknowledgements and tips